THE COUNTDOWNS BEGIN

 Omaha closes its Holiday Lights Festival with one of the largest New Year's Eve fireworks displays in the region, starting at a family-friendly 7 p.m. at the Gene Leahy Mall.
-Produced by J&M Displays, each shell is choreographed to open on cue to a musical score developed specifically for this event.
-Tune in to STAR 104.5 for the full experience.
+Each shell is choreographed to open on cue to a musical score developed specifically for this event.
+Tune your radio to 104.5 FM for the full experience.

 First Night Portsmouth seems just that bit more unique than other First Night celebrations.
 Perhaps it's the diverse offerings that include ice sculptures, stargazing, storytelling and puppets along with the routine street dancing and fireworks.
 Price: From $15, with advance packages. ($3 for kids).

 OCEAN CITY, NEW JERSEY

 In the family-friendly shore town of Ocean City, First Night entertainment is scattered across town, with events in local schools, libraries, and community centers.
 Highlights include ice skating, inflatable displays, swimming, and plenty of live music.
 Price: $20.

 In Santa Fe, revelers are welcome to join "The City Different" for its second annual New Year's Eve on the Santa Fe Plaza.
 As cozy piñon bonfires scent the air with a comforting New Mexican fragrance, festivities will get underway at 9 p.m. and include music, slam poetry and hot chocolate and biscochitos.
 Don't forget to write your hopes and dreams on the memorial banner and watch a tin Zia symbol raised at midnight.